pforret/blog.splashing/_topic/music/accordion.md

 ---
 # accordion

-Accordions  are a family of box-shaped musical instruments of the bellows-driven free-reed aerophone type, colloquially referred to as a squeezebox.
+Accordions  are a family of box-shaped musical instruments of the bellows-driven free reed  aerophone type, colloquially referred to as a squeezebox.
 A person who plays the accordion is called an accordionist.
- The concertina and bandoneón are related.
+The concertina, harmoneon and bandoneon are related.
 The harmonium and American reed organ are in the same family, but are typically larger than an  accordion and sit on a surface or the floor.

 ## Unsplash photos